-Prostate cancer occurs in the prostate — a walnut-shaped gland that only men have.
-The gland produces semen – the fluid that nourishes and transports sperm.
+Prostate cancer occurs in the prostate—a walnut-shaped gland that only men have.
+The prostate gland produces semen, which is the fluid that nourishes and transports sperm.

-Approximately 1 in 7 men will be diagnosed with prostate cancer during their lifetimes.
-Prostate cancer is more common among men older than 65 years of age and among African American men.
-There are screening tests for prostate cancer, including a blood test, which looks for a prostate-specific antigen, a (PSA) test or a digital rectal exam, where the doctor inserts a gloved finger into the rectum to feel for hard lumps.
+Approximately one in seven men will be diagnosed with prostate cancer.
+Prostate cancer is more common among men older than 65 and among African American men.
+There are screening tests for prostate cancer, including a blood test, which looks for a prostate-specific antigen (PSA), or a digital rectal exam, where the doctor inserts a gloved finger into the rectum to feel for hard lumps.

 Types of Prostate Cancer